George Baker (baritone): Early life and career

+In many of Baker's early recordings, he was credited under pseudonyms such as George Portland, Arthur George, Victor Conway, Victor Norbury, Lelie Milton, George Barnes, Walter Duncan and Walter Jeffries.
+In a 1934 article in The Gramophone, Baker explained that in the early 1900s recording companies had limited options for singers suited to the primitive recording techniques, and so "to give a semblance of variety to their catalogues" they issued recordings of each singer under a number of pseudonyms.
 Baker recorded roles in the first British recordings of Parsifal by Richard Wagner, Hiawatha by Samuel Coleridge-Taylor, Salome by Richard Strauss and Beethoven's Ninth Symphony.
 He recorded in a wide range of repertory, including as "Uncle George" in a popular early series of children's recordings, in dance band records, hymns, and in the once popular recording of The Departure of a Troopship.

 In 1915 Baker made his stage debut in the revue Now's the Time at the Alhambra Theatre.
 In the 1920s, he performed with both the Carl Rosa and British National Opera companies.
 He also toured Australia for J. C. Williamson Ltd. in 1922–23, playing the roles of Lord Harry Coe in the musical revue The Peep Show, the Hon.
 André d'Aubigny in The Lilac Domino and Blair Farquhar in Sally.
 During this tour, Baker made several recordings for the Aeolian Company.
-During 1927 and 1928, he toured in the United States as Macheath in The Beggar's Opera, making his New York debut in March 1928.
+During 1927 and 1928, he toured in the United States and Canada as Macheath in The Beggar's Opera, making his New York debut in March 1928.
+In 1922 Baker was recorded as an examiner at the Royal College of Music and a professor of singing at the Guildhall School of Music.